ajsevillano/users-CRUD/README.md

 - ❌ **Delete user** : Using the delete button the user will be removed from the database.

+- ⚠️ **Alerts** : When an user is create or delete an alert will pop up on the top of the page to confirm the action.

 ## Technical Details

 Libraries used in this project are: